k-m-arun-kumar-5/LCD-display-text-Scroll-left-right/README.md

 ﻿Description :
 =============
 I,  K.M.
-Arun Kumar alias Arunkumar Murugeswaran, just shared my works, which I worked as learning path and practiced Embedded C programming using PIC16F887 (Microchip's 8 bit microcontroller in PIC16 family) such as in LCD, running text is displayed either to left or to right with specified number of gaps between consecutive same text display.
+Arun Kumar alias Arunkumar Murugeswaran, just shared my works, which I worked as learning path and practiced Embedded C programming using PIC16F887 (Microchip's 8 bit microcontroller in PIC16 family) such as in LCD, running text is displayed to left and to right with specified number of gaps between consecutive same text display.

 CAUTION: